December 31, 2008

 = Though designed primarily to encode and archive images, the standard can be used also for raw data sets such as k-space images.
 Indeed, I think that it should be extended also to other MR techniques (spectroscopy and relaxometry) where standardization of data files is still insufficient.

-I have put a few links to DICOM in my lists of MRI software (both completely free and commercial).
+I have put a few links to DICOM in my lists of MRI software (completely free as well as commercial products).
 You can find them useful but, to make it short, my answer to your question consists in just two recommendations:

 1) Visit the official DICOM homepage and download the free DICOM standards from their anonymously accessible FTP page (they support pdf and doc formats).
 You might also like to visit their DICOM Discussion Group.
 The standards are not particularly good for introductory learning, but they will come handy later.